voidstarsec/hw-hacking-lab/VSS 2023 Guide to Building a Hardware Hacking Lab.md

 | Easy JTAG | $399.00 | [Link](https://gsmserver.com/en/z3x-easy-jtag-plus-full-set/) | All-purpose flash extraction, one of the few readers on the market to support UFS extraction |
 | Xeltek Superpro | $995.00 | [Link](https://www.xeltek.com/manual-programmers/universal-programmers/xeltekusauniversalicprogrammersuperpro6100/) | Enterprise flash programmer, high quality, sockets for different chips can be pretty expensive |

+Comment: There is another silly level here, the Dataman chip readers.
+Stupid expensive, but they WORK!

 In my experience, no flash readout tool works on **everything**.
 Some tools are better at certain flash types than others.
 Having a few options in your hardware hacking toolbox is always a good idea if your preferred tool does not support your target device.
 If I had to pick two devices from the list above, I would choose the FlashCAT and the XGecu T56; you will have a wide range of target chip coverage between those two.
 # JTAG / Debug Adapters

 Perhaps during your teardown, you discovered a set of test points or debug headers that you believe might be for hardware-level debugging, such as JTAG or SWD.
 If you're trying to get hardware-level debugging working on a target, it is always a good idea to see what OEM tools are available.
 I've compiled a list below of some of the more generic tools I keep in my toolbox.
 Most of these are ARM-focused, as many other JTAG tooling for different architectures will often involve purchasing specific hardware/software or utilizing OpenOCD.

+Comment: I think this table needs sorting by price like the others.

 | Item | Price | Link | Usage |
 | ---- | ---- | ---- | ---- |